 Total Productive Maintenance is a key component of a quality management system which will only attain full efficacy when there is support from all involved teams and team members.
 With that support in place, accomplishing the goal of TPM is achievable.
 The objective of implementing TPM is to increase the Overall Equipment Effectiveness (OEE) of machinery and equipment.
 With TPM implemented, the immediate benefits are two-fold.
 The causes of rapid deterioration are more apparent.
 At the same time, the environment allows operators to take ownership.

 Total Productive Maintenance Tools

 - Inspection Cards.
 Colored cards are a great visual cue to keep inspection procedures up to date.
-Color-coded cards can help communicate the frequency of inspections, as well as indicate who is responsible and what type of maintenance is necessary.
+Color-coded cards can help communicate the frequency of inspections.
+They also indicate who is responsible and what type of maintenance is necessary.

 - Tags.
-Much like the above-mentioned cards, these are another visual tool that can be used to share important information with operators.
+Much like the above-mentioned cards, these are another visual tool to share important information with operators.

 - Training Guides.
 Training is always an effective tool and the same is true for total productive maintenance training.
 Since TPM requires buy-in from the entire team, comprehensive training is an excellent way to achieve that.

 - TPM Forms.
 Standard TPM forms are a great tool for keeping all your information together.